DocumentationWebsocket interface

 PropertyTypeRequired?Description

 typestringYesPresent in all messages.
-It defines the purpose of the message Value: auth-response
+It defines the purpose of the message.
+Value: auth-response.

-errorError nullYesIf not authorized, here is the reason If authorized, null will be here.
-Example: {message: "Invalid Pos-Id", code: "POS_UNKNOWN" }
+errorError | nullYesIf not authorized, this contains the reason.
+If authorized, the value is null.
+Example: { message: "Invalid Pos-Id", code: "POS_UNKNOWN" }.

 Method call request message